Harshal96/linkedin-email-scraper/README.md

 You (from this point on referred to as The You) are hereby granted by me (from this point on referred to as The Me) license to knock yourself silly with this template.
-By using this template The You implicitly accepts this license and pledges solemnly to never claim creative ownership of any graphics, code, concepts, eggs, bacon, ideas, colors, shapes, hypertext-transfer protocols or other conduits of the visual splendor that is this template.
+By using this template The You implicitly accepts this license and pledges solemnly to never claim creative ownership of any graphics, code, concepts, eggs, bacon, ideas, colors, shapes, hypertext-transfer protocols or other conduits of the visual splendor that is this project.

 The Me, in turn, pledges equally solemnly to be far too lazy to ever check up on you, so if you do manage to pull some chicks The Me won't have a cow.
 However The Me would be sorely disappointed if The You